Torn Paper Reindeer Craft For Kids [Free Template]

 - Begin by spreading glue over a large section of the upper part of the reindeer background paper.

 - Next, start tearing different shades of brown paper into small pieces.
-Separate the papers into 3 piles: one for lighter brown, one for dirty white, and one for darker brown.
-Then begin gluing the darker brown into the Antler part.
+Separate the papers into three piles: one for light brown, one for cream, and one for dark brown.

-- Use the lighter brown pieces to fill in the entire upper part of the reindeer.
+- Now, use the light brown pieces to fill in the entire upper part of the reindeer.

-- Use the dirty white pieces to fill in the entire lower part of the reindeer.
+- Use the cream paper pieces to fill in the entire lower part of the reindeer.

 - Take the eyes and glue them, one on each side of the reindeer, a little below the antlers.